micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-43-rashi_en.md

 ### passuk 14
 <b>May the Almighty, Shaddai.</b> Now you are lacking nothing except prayer, I, hereby, pray for you.
 <b>Almighty Shaddai.</b> Whose mercy is שֶׁדַי sufficient and Who has it in His power to give.
 May He be merciful to you.
 That is the plain meaning [of שַׁדַי].
-The Midrashic explanation is: He Who said to His universe, “Enough!” may He say to my troubles, “Enough!” for I have had no rest from my youth, [suffering] the trouble of Lavan, the trouble of Eisov, the trouble of Rochel, the trouble of Deenah, the trouble of Yoseif, the trouble of Shimon, [and] the trouble of Binyomin.
+The Midrashic explanation is: He Who said to His universe, “Enough!” may He say to my troubles, “Enough!” for I have had no rest from my youth, [suffering] the trouble of Lavan, the trouble of Essav, the trouble of Rachel, the trouble ofDinah, the trouble of Yossef, the trouble of Shimon, [and] the trouble of Binyomin.
 <b>That he may release to you.</b> [וְשִׁלַח לָכֶם means] that he may release to you, as Onkelos translates it—may he release him from his imprisonment.
 Its meaning is similar to: “He shall be released to freedom.”
 It would not fit to translate it as meaning: “Let him send [him to you]” for they were going there, to where he was.
 <b>Your brother.</b> Referring to Shimon.
-<b>The other.</b> He was inspired by the Divine Spirit to include Yoseif [as well].
+<b>The other.</b> He was inspired by the Divine Spirit to include Yossef [as well].
 <b>And I.</b> Until your return, I will possibly be bereft of children.
-<b>If I have been bereft.</b> Of Yoseif and Shimon.
+<b>If I have been bereft.</b> Of Yossef and Shimon.
 <b>I will be bereft.</b> Of Binyomin.

 ### passuk 15